BOARD OF DIRECTORS

 Kim is a past president of the CFA Society Hartford and remains an active member.
 She earned a bachelor’s degree from University of Massachusetts, Amherst and a graduate business degree from Boston University.
 A Boston native, Kim has long resettled in the small town of West Suffield and has one daughter, who ironically has moved to Boston.

-Margaret Pearl Douglas, CPA
+Margaret Pearl Douglas

-CEO, Canoville Consulting, LLC
+Certified Public Accountant and CEO, Canoville Consulting, LLC

 William D. Field